This chapter describes the CTX_QUERY PL/SQL package you can use for generating query feedback, counting hits, and creating stored query expressions.

 doc

 This denotes the sentiment score is for the entire document.
-Its parent element is item
+Its parent element is item and child element is score.
+It has no attributes.

 collocates

 This delimits the collocates element for the result set output.
-Parent element is ctx_result_set
+Parent element is ctx_result_set and child element is collocation.
+It has no attributes.

 collocation

 This denotes a single collocation.
-Parent element is collocates
+Parent element is collocates and child elements are word and score.
+It has no attributes.

 word

 This specifies the collocates token.
-Its parent element is collocation
+Its parent element is collocation.
+It has no child elements or attributes.

 Example

-will generate the following information in the form of XML:
+This call to CTX_QUERY.RESULT_SET with the specified XML result_set_descriptor will generate the following information in the form of XML:

 total doc hit count for the text query